Stage 1 Findings

 Who got involved

-103 People from 12 years and up shared their ideas, thoughts and experiences.
+97 people from 9 years and up shared their ideas, thoughts and experiences.

 Diversity of ages, backgrounds, roles and professions.

-Many identified as a person with disability, mental health needs, or chronic illness.
+• Over 50% identified as a person with a disability, mental health needs, or chronic illness.

-Some had an experience as career or parents.
+• Some had an experience as carer or parents.

 Download the report